dexterbt1/MooseX-DataMapper/README.markdown

                               ->all;

 Features (so far)
 -----------------
-* Basic single-table CRUD
+* Basic single class/table CRUD
-* Chainable DSL-like query API
+* Chainable DSL-like query API based on attributes
 * Support for ForeignKey with assocation (reverse) link
 * Custom ColumnHandlers for inflation/deflation of more complex objects